Featured image for article: Zero Waste & Green Events Hof: how you celebrate green

 • Energy consumption per event hour (kWh/h) or per guest

-• Accessibility and satisfaction scores from guest feedback
+• Accessibility and satisfaction values from guest feedback

-Practical tip: Define KPIs in advance, anchor them in team briefings, and publish them in the post-event report – this builds trust and learning curves.
+Practical tip: Define KPIs in advance, anchor them in team briefings, and publish them in the post-event report—this strengthens trust and learning curves.

 Checklist for Hof: Organization and Guests